benshapyro/file-cleaner/README.md

-# Downloads Cleanup Tool 🧹
+# File Cleaner 🧹

-An intelligent macOS terminal tool that helps you clean and organize your Downloads folder using AI-powered categorization and smart rules.
+An intelligent macOS terminal tool that helps you clean and organize files using AI-powered categorization and smart rules.
+Primarily designed for Downloads folders but configurable for any directory.

 ## Features